giob1994/GPU-OpenCL-VFI-in-Julia/README.md

 ### Acknowledgements

 The main concepts behind this work are from "**_Tapping the Supercomputer under your Desk: Solving Dynamic Equilibrium Models with Graphics Processors_**" by Eric M. Aldrich, Jesús Fernández-Villaverde, A. Ronald Gallant and Juan F. Rubio-Ramírez.

+I would like to thank Simon Danish, who develops GPUArrays.jl and CPUArrays.jl, for his great help on using said packages.

 ### Notes: